ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 When using HTTP/3 with the QUIC Datagram extension {{DGRAM}}, UDP payloads are transmitted in QUIC DATAGRAM frames.
-Since those cannot be fragmented, they can only carry payloads up to a given length determined by the QUIC connection configuration and the path MTU.
-If a UDP proxy is using QUIC DATAGRAM frames and it receives a UDP payload from the target that will not fit inside a QUIC DATAGRAM frame, the UDP proxy SHOULD NOT send the UDP payload in a DATAGRAM capsule, as that defeats the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer Path MTU Discovery (DPLPMTUD) depend on {{?DPLPMTUD=RFC8899}}.
-In this scenario, the UDP proxy SHOULD drop the UDP payload and send an ICMP "Packet Too Big" message to the target, see
+Since those cannot be fragmented, they can only carry payloads up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+If a UDP proxy is using QUIC DATAGRAM frames and it receives a UDP payload from the target that will not fit inside a QUIC DATAGRAM frame, the UDP proxy SHOULD NOT send the UDP payload in a DATAGRAM capsule, as that defeats the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer PMTU Discovery (DPLPMTUD) depend on
-{{Section 3.2 of ICMP6}}.
+{{?DPLPMTUD=RFC8899}}.
+In this scenario, the UDP proxy SHOULD drop the UDP payload and send an ICMP "Packet Too Big" message to the target; see {{Section 3.2 of ICMP6}}.

 ## Tunneling of ECN Marks